Ernest Graves Jr.: Post-war

 Upon graduation from MIT, Graves was supposed to return to the AFSWP, but he spoke to Lieutenant General Thomas B. Larkin, the Deputy Chief of Staff of the Army for Logistics, and another friend of his father's, and had his orders changed.
 Instead, Graves was sent to Supreme Headquarters Allied Powers Europe, where he spent a year as Special Assistant to the Chief of Staff, General Cortlandt V.R.
 Schuyler, before being posted to Logistics Division, where he worked on the airfield program.
 His main task was drafting NATO airfield standards in the wake of 1952 meeting of the North Atlantic Council in Lisbon.
 These detailed what operational facilities had to be provided in order for the airbase to qualify for NATO funding.

 Graves returned to the United States in 1954.
 He completed the Engineer Officer Advanced Course at Fort Belvoir, and then became Chief of the Training Section of the Nuclear Power Branch of United States Army Engineer Research and Development Laboratory there.
 The Army built a nuclear reactor, SM-1, at Fort Belvoir, and Graves had the responsibility for training the staff to operate it.
 He then attended the Command and General Staff College at Fort Leavenworth, Kansas, after which he was given command of the 44th Engineer Battalion in South Korea.
 It was his first troop command since World War II.
 His unit built storage areas for Honest John missiles at Osan, paved roads, and constructed depots.
-On returning to the United States, he was assigned to the Lawrence Livermore Laboratory to work on Project Plowshare, a proposal to use nuclear weapons to excavate a sea-level canal through Panama or Nicaragua.
+On returning to the United States, he was assigned to the Lawrence Livermore Laboratory to direct the USACE's Nuclear Cratering Group (NCG).
+The NCG was a joint effort with the Atomic Energy Commission to support Project Plowshare.
+Projects included proposals to use nuclear weapons for civil engineering projects, including a study for their use to excavate a sea-level canal through Panama or Nicaragua.
 He was promoted to lieutenant colonel on 29 March 1960.